jo2lxq/wafl/WAFL-ViT/CU/README.md

 | 30     | 86          | 22        |
 | 31     | 106         | 27        |

 To simulate a scenario where labels are uniformly distributed across devices, we pre-processed the photos and distributed them to ten virtual devices.
 This scenario is referred to as the IID-case.
+The image distribution per each device is shown in below.

 ## Experimental Results